ChristophSchranz/Octoprint-PrePrintService/README.md

         2020-02-05 21:20:28,777 - octoprint.plugins.preprintservice - ERROR - Got http error code 500 on request http://192.168.48.48:2304/tweak
         2020-02-05 21:20:28,778 - octoprint.plugins.preprintservice - INFO - Couldn't post to http://192.168.48.48:2304/tweak

-If you have any troubles in setting this plugin up or tips to improve this instruction, please let me know!
+If you encounter any issues setting up this plugin or have suggestions for improving these instructions, please let us know!

 ## PrePrint-Service API

-You can use this API to preprocess your models for 3D printing.
+You can use the API to preprocess your models for 3D printing.
+The documentation is available when the server is running at  [http://localhost:2304/api/](http://localhost:2304/api/).
+To interact with the API in Python, follow the example below:

 ```python
 import requests